JJshome/Smart-Orb/README.md

   <img src="https://raw.githubusercontent.com/JJshome/Smart-Orb/main/code/web_dashboard/static/smart_orb_animation.svg" alt="Smart Orb Animation" width="600">
 </p>

+> **IMPORTANT INTELLECTUAL PROPERTY NOTICE**: The Smart Orb technology described in this repository is based on patent-pending technology owned by Ucaretron Inc. (Patent Application No. KR10-2024-0071235).
+While the software code in this repository is available under the MIT License, the underlying technology, methodologies, and processes described herein are proprietary to Ucaretron Inc. and may not be used for commercial purposes without explicit written permission.
+All rights related to the core Smart Orb technology are reserved by Ucaretron Inc.

 ## Overview

 Smart Orb is a spherical handheld device that integrates multiple sensing and stimulation technologies to enhance physical performance, facilitate recovery, and improve overall well-being.
 This device leverages electrochemical impedance measurement and transcutaneous electrical nerve stimulation (TENS) along with multi-sensory feedback to provide a comprehensive neuro-modulation solution.